m00r1arty/WeatherApp/README.md

 ## Retrieving Weather Data
 **Using Weather API**

-- Integrated a weather API, such as the Weather API, to retrieve weather data for the current location or user-selected location.
+- Integrated a weather API, such as the **Weather API**, to retrieve weather data for the current location or user-selected location.
 - Implemented asynchronous network calls using Retrofit to fetch data from the API in the background.

 ## Testing
 - Develops modular and/or instrumental tests to verify various application functions, including fetching weather data from the API, updating the UI with weather data, and unit conversion.
-- Utilizes testing tools like JUnit, Mockito, and Espresso.
+- Utilizes testing tools like `JUnit`, `Mockito`, and `Espresso`.

 **Example test**:
 ```kotlin